sayeekrish/sayeekrish.github.io/_posts/2020-07-01-serverless-api-lambda-gateway.md

           method: delete
 ```

-for post and put method, generally content-type is mandatory in all the client requests.
-So set the content-type header is mandatory
+For post and put method, generally content-type is mandatory.
+So setting the content-type header as mandatory

 ```yaml
 functions: